 No plant is more synonymous with the Miami, FL landscape than our ubiquitous palm trees, and our nursery would be incomplete without a wide selection of these tropical plants, and at prices any FL home gardener is sure to adore.

 This imposing palm is found primarily in the eastern hemisphere, but has shown an affinity for our Miami climate as well.
 A gardening dream, these plants grow to massive proportions and after fifty years or so flowers, fruits, and perishes.
 These palms do best in full sun.

 These types of palms are commonly seen in parks and gardens all across town, thanks to their elegant arching leaves and green crown shaft that is extensive enough to make them effective shade plants.
 Place in well-draining soil.
 These palm trees have performed well in our Miami, FL garden and surrounding regions of Florida.

 This dwarf clustering palm has all the charm of our larger species with a much smaller footprint.
 This slender-trunked tree is most content in partial shade to filtered sun.

 Plant Nursery Miami, FL Information, Prices & Gardening Resources

-To view all our available plants, including prices, additional products, and more, please visit our online store or give us a call.
-Our experienced team, based in FL, is ready to provide you with unparalleled customer service and gardening advice.
+To view all our available plants in our nurseries, including prices, additional products, and more, please visit our online store or give us a call.
+Our experienced team, based in FL, is ready to provide you with quality plants, unparalleled customer service, and gardening advice.